28th Street/Little Portugal Transit-Oriented Development

 The display boards are available to download.

-A third season of outreach will take place once the draft Design Development Framework is available for public comment, anticipated in Late 2024 or Early 2025.
-Please contact us at community.outreach@vta.org if you have an event near 28th Street/Little Portugal in November 2024 to February 2025 that you would be interested in having VTA Real Estate present or table at about the Design Development Framework.
+A third season of outreach is underway to gather feedback on the draft DDF.
+Please contact us at community.outreach@vta.org if you have an event in August or September 2025 that you would be interested in having VTA present about the draft DDF.

 Past Meetings